Your First Weeks

 • Three sets of white cotton underwear

-• One pair of white, calf-length athletic socks (no color bands, designs or logos)
+• One pair of black or white, calf-length athletic socks (no color bands, designs or logos)

 • One pair of comfortable shoes